agentcommunity/AgentInterfaceDiscovery/packages/web/aid-generator/app/resolve/README.md

 The UI is designed to be a highly interactive and clear representation of the data provided by the core resolver engine.
 It calls `resolveDomain` and consumes the stream of events to render a conversational history of the process and a detailed, multi-format final profile.

 -   **`page.tsx`**: The main page orchestrates the UI.
-It manages state, calls the `resolveDomain` generator, and dynamically builds a chat history by rendering a new `ChatMessage` for each step yielded by the resolver.
+It manages state, calls the `resolveDomain` generator, and dynamically builds a chat history.
+For `validation_error` steps, it now renders the invalid manifest source using the `Codeblock` component, providing a clear debugging path.
 -   **`ChatMessage.tsx`**: A flexible component that can render either simple markdown strings or complex React components (like a `Codeblock`), allowing for a rich, mixed-media chat log.
 -   **`Codeblock.tsx`**: A dedicated component for displaying formatted code, TXT records, or JSON.
 It includes a header and a one-click copy button.
 -   **`ActionableProfile.tsx`**: This component acts as a container for the final results.
 It uses a `ViewToggle` to allow the user to switch between a user-friendly "Preview" and the raw `aid.json` manifest.